Her

 - Eternal Sunshine of the Spotless Mind2004-03-19Joel Barish, heartbroken that his girlfriend underwent a procedure to erase him from her memory, decides to do the same.
 However, as he watches his memories of her fade away, he realises that he still loves her, and may be too late to correct his mistake.More...

 - Gravity2013-10-03Dr.
-Ryan Stone, a brilliant medical engineer on her first Shuttle mission, with veteran astronaut Matt Kowalsky in command of his last flight before retiring.
+Ryan Stone, a brilliant medical engineer, is on her first Shuttle mission, with veteran astronaut Matt Kowalsky in command of his last flight before retiring.
 But on a seemingly routine spacewalk, disaster strikes.
 The Shuttle is destroyed, leaving Stone and Kowalsky completely alone-tethered to nothing but each other and spiraling out into the blackness of space.
 The deafening silence tells them they have lost any link to Earth and any chance for rescue.
 As fear turns to panic, every gulp of air eats away at what little oxygen is left.
 But the only way home may be to go further out into the terrifying expanse of space.More...

 - The Grand Budapest Hotel2014-02-26The Grand Budapest Hotel tells of a legendary concierge at a famous European hotel between the wars and his friendship with a young employee who becomes his trusted protégé.
 The story involves the theft and recovery of a priceless Renaissance painting, the battle for an enormous family fortune and the slow and then sudden upheavals that transformed Europe during the first half of the 20th century.More...